ClearElection/ROADMAP/README.md

 * Javascript SDK (not sure if it's needed -- just work directly with the json data?)

-These can be created in mostly any order.
-High on the list is to

-1. Dummy up an election with returns data
+First subgoals:

-2. Make the returns-viewing client
+1. Make the returns-viewing client
-3. Set this up as a demo, linked to from the info site
+2. Create a demo using dummied up election data, linked to from the info site
+3. Build the CLI management tool and Javascript libraries as needed to support the first two subgoals.

+## Future Components

+Possibilities include...

+* Mobile voter client
+   * stores ballot id's
+   * alerts when polls close / confirms voter listed in returns
+   * includes returns viewer

+* Hosted election authoring/management site

+* Hosted voter registration
+	* Authentication can include emailed registration key, etc.
+	* Corresponding signin agent

+* Facebook plugin for election authoring & voting.

+* Election browser (for elections stored in known locations)